In This Article

 If you can book a ticket that cost $750 for $95, wouldn’t you jump on this opportunity?
 Or if a card came with a hotel status that gave two guests free breakfast and other perks that can save you more money that you’d have paid in fees, would you consider it?

-So you’ve accumulated a good stash of transferable currencies, like Chase Ultimate Rewards, Citi ThankYou points or Amex Membership Rewards.
+So you’ve accumulated a good stash of transferable currencies, like Chase Ultimate Rewards, Citi ThankYou Points or American Express Membership Rewards.
 These transferable points are extremely valuable because of their flexibility – there are so many ways to use them to book amazing trips.

 You should never transfer flexible points to an airline or a hotel partner before confirming availability.
 Because the transfer of points is one-way, there’s no converting them back if the award space disappears.
 It always pays to check if the flight is available on a couple of partner sites.
 Another way to verify is to call the airline and ask the agent to check availability.